 Ideally, expectant mothers would know their rights before taking maternity leave.
 However, that’s not always the case.
 So it’s important to tackle these conversations with Human Resources before taking leave to ensure that clear expectations have been set on both sides.
 And it gives employers more time to prepare for your return.
 In addition, informed communication can greatly improve the likelihood of a successful pumping journey in the workplace!

 What are the primary breastfeeding protections in place for working moms?

 Employers must provide a dedicated place to pump, other than a bathroom or storage closet, that is private and does not put them in view of their coworkers.
 The dedicated space can be temporary as long as it meets that criteria.
 Pumping breaks must be allowed.
 But they do not have to be paid unless the mother is not completely relieved of her work duties.
 In other words, if you’re expected to respond to emails while pumping at work, the clock should not stop!

 The frequency and duration of breaks can vary based on the company’s flexibility in schedule and the mother’s specific needs.
 Typically, mom will need to pump as often as her baby eats to maintain her milk supply.
 In many cases, that means pumping 3-4 times per day.
 These accommodations should be made for up to one year.
-For more detailed information on federal laws pertaining to breastfeeding at work, click here.
+Read here for more detailed information on federal and state laws pertaining to breastfeeding at work.